Roza Otunbayeva: Case of Azimjan Askarov and repressions against NGO

 Following the outbreak of ethnic violence in 2010, dozens of Uzbek community and religious leaders were arrested by the Kyrgyzstan government and accused of inciting ethnic violence, among them Azimzhan Askarov, who had been filming killings and arson attacks during the riots.
 Askarov then distributed the video to international media and accused the Kyrgyz military of complicity in the killings.

 Azimzhan Askarov in prison cell during the trial stated that he was convicted with direct order of Otunbayeva Members of Azimzhan Askarov's family also spoke about Roza Otunbaeva's guilt in their appeals to the UN.

 Azimjan Askarov openly stated in the court that he was convicted by direct order of Roza Otunbayeva.
 Human rights activists reported that they personally spoke to Roza Otunbayeva about the torture of Askarov, but she completely ignored them.

 In 2017, Azimzhan Askarov was sentenced to life imprisonment by several Kyrgyz courts for the murder of policeman Maktybek Sulaimanov, who was burned alive, and participation in mass riots in 2010.
 The term of office of President Roza Otunbayeva expired on December 1, 2011.

 Words of Askarov against Otunbayeva were also supported by international commission of International Federation of Human Rights FIDH:The Observatory mission met with Kubatbek Baibolov, who held the position of Prosecutor General of Kyrgyzstan at the time of Askarov's sentencing.
 According to him, the acting president at the time, Roza Otunbayeva, gave the court a direct instruction to sentence Askarov to life imprisonment.
 Kubatbek Baibolov, who served as Prosecutor General in 2010, confirmed that case against Askarov was politically motivated and directed by Otunbayeva.
 Members of Azimzhan Askarov's family also spoke about Roza Otunbaeva's guilt in their appeals to the UN.
 On March 31, 2016, the UN Human Rights Committee recognized that the state, during the investigation and trial of the criminal case against Azimzhan Askarov, violated Article 7, separately and in conjunction with Article 1 and Article 14, paragraph 3 (b) and (e) of the International Covenant on Civil and Political Rights.
 The Committee noted the use of torture, cruel, inhuman, degrading treatment.

 Relationships with organized crime

-Temirov Live journalists were able to discover photographs of the participation of closest sister of Roza Otunbaeva at a family event together with the largest criminal authority in Central Asia, Kamchy Kolbayev, who was under US sanctions and recently killed in a special operation of the Kyrgyz government.
+Temirov Live journalists were able to discover photographs of the participation of closest sister of Roza Otunbaeva at a family event together with the largest criminal authority in Central Asia, Kamchy Kolbayev, who was under US sanctions and killed in 2023 in a special operation of the Kyrgyz government.